ramsteak/EstraPy/docs/2_commands/00_index.md

 # Commands

-EstraPy reads from an input file, containing the necessary instructions to perform the required operations.
-The commands follow a simple syntax, outlined on a per-command basis, in the relative sections below.
+EstraPy reads instructions from an input file, which defines the operations to perform.
+These operations include loading experimental data, applying transformations, generating plots, and exporting results.
+Each instruction is written as a command, which follows a simple and consistent syntax.

+Commands are executed in the order they appear in the file, and many commands support multiple options for customization.
+The syntax and usage of each command are detailed in the sections below.